JCQuintas/ni18n/README.md

 ### Loading translations on client side using HTTP/Other

 Support for client loaded translations is baked in and should not require many changes from your side.

+### Caching translations on the frontend

-As show in the [cached-translations](examples/cached-translations/ni18n.config.js), simply add a backend plugin, and set the options `partialBundledLanguages` and `react.useSuspense`.
-Then you can have a page that doesn't have `getStaticProps` nor `getServerSideProps`.
+As show in the [cached-translations](examples/cached-translations/ni18n.config.js), you can use the Chained backend to create a cache layer that will be used in case files were previously downloaded on a specific client.